Updated July 7, 2025

-You can find our analysis and resources on the tax provisions in these bills below.
+You can find our analysis here.
+See more resources on the tax provisions in the law below.

 At a glance:

-- The megabill would slash taxes for the wealthy and corporations while deeply cutting funding for health care, food assistance, and other public services.
+- The megabill will slash taxes for the wealthy and corporations while deeply cutting funding for health care, food assistance, and other public services.

 - Even with these spending cuts, the megabill will add trillions to the national deficit.